 Origins and Development: The Kaiten suicide submarines were developed by the Imperial Japanese Navy towards the end of World War II.
 Facing a deteriorating military situation and in dire need of unconventional tactics, the Japanese sought ways to counter the overwhelming naval power of the Allied forces.
 Inspired by the successful deployment of human-guided torpedoes, known as the “kaiten” or “return to heaven,” the concept of the Kaiten submarine was born.

 Continue reading for more information and STL file for 3d printing your own Kaiten.
-If you want to buy the 22mb 3d model file pack, it is here.

 Exploring the Depths: Alvin Unveils the Mysteries of the Deep since 1964